City problem · Vienna

 5. Share.
 A US-domiciled competitor with weaker product wins long-cycle IDN contracts that lock the channel for years.

-Build the six US-readable signals.
+Build the six US-market signals.
 Anchor one US clinical site.
 Restate CEE data in US format.

 Stage two: rebuild the file and anchor one US site.
-Restructure the US-facing surface and the value-analysis dossier to lead with the six signals.
+Restructure the US website, deck, and sales material and the value-analysis dossier to lead with the six signals.
 Anchor one US clinical site with named US investigators producing US-published outcome data, even in modest patient numbers.
 Build a TCO model in US accounting language that translates the CEE outcome data into IDN-relevant savings.

 Stage three: brief the US channel and the value-analysis committee.
 The US sales team is briefed on how to present the six signals in the VAC meeting.
-The IDN value-analysis committee is approached with a dossier structured around their reading order.
-The GPO outreach is restarted with a contract-ready package.
+The IDN value-analysis committee is approached with a dossier structured around their evaluation order.
+The GPO outreach is restarted with a contract-fit package.
 The CEE deployment data is presented as supportive geographic depth rather than as the lead claim.

-This work fits inside a Market Entry Sprint (six to ten weeks, one IDN segment, one device line), a Cross-Border Build (three to six months, full US procurement and channel rebuild), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing medtech lines).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one IDN segment, one device line), a Cross-Border Marketing Build (three to six months, full US procurement and channel rebuild), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing medtech lines).
+Pricing is discussed privately after GMA knows the work needed.

 Before rebuild (CEE register)After rebuild (US procurement register)